Link analysis charting is not an add-on service but an essential part of Veriton’s investigative process.

 The most obvious benefit of link analysis charting is that it simplifies complex cases involving hundreds, if not thousands, of entities.

-Within a corporate environment, there is rarely the time or budget to analyse every link.
-Link charts save resources and quickly advance the understanding of a case and its primary entities.
+In a corporate environment, analyzing every link is rarely feasible due to time and budget constraints.
+Link charts effectively save resources and rapidly enhance the understanding of a case and its primary entities.

 - First, a chart allows a graphic representation of entities as they are discovered.
 Immediately, researchers can quickly follow up on irregularities and inconsistencies.